SystemsApproach/private5g/cloud.rst

 Operationalizing the hardware and software components described in the previous two sections is the essence of what it means to offer 5G as a *managed service*.
-This responsibility falls to the Cloud Management Platform, which in Aether, corresponds to the centralized AMP component shown in :numref:`Figure %s <fig-amp>`.
-AMP manages both the distributed set of ACE clusters and the Core CP clusters running in the central cloud.
+This responsibility falls to the Cloud Management Platform, which in Aether corresponds to the centralized AMP component shown in :numref:`Figure %s <fig-aether>`.
+AMP manages both the distributed set of ACE clusters and one or more SD-Core CP clusters running in the central cloud.

 The following uses AMP to illustrate how to deliver 5G-as-a-Service, but the approach generalizes because AMP is based on widely used open